SPANISH CIVIL WAR 1936-39

 Landmark British TV series - Spanish Civil War - episode 1 (Granada TV)

-On one side, the Nationalist, were most Roman Catholics, important elements of the military, most landowners, and many businessmen.
+On one side, the Nationalist, were mostly Roman Catholic establishment figures & supporters, important elements of the military, most landowners, and many businessmen.
 On the other side, the Republican, were urban workers, most agricultural labourers, and many of the educated middle class.

 Causes of the Spanish Civil War

-Using the link to the left, work through the webpage, completing the activities:
+Access scanned text by clicking on flag to the left to work through the chapter, completing the activities:

-Next, listen to the podcast below up to 19.00 and summarise the what the debating historians believe are the causes of the SCW
+Next, listen to the BBC In Our Time podcast on the left, up to 19.00, and summarise what the debating historians believe are the causes of the SCW...

 Causes of the Spanish Civil War hexagons card sort